top of page

 If you are new to mindfulness and unsure of its potential benefits, then this is a good way to start.
 This session will cover:

 What is mindfulness and why practice it.
 The potential benefits of mindfulness.
-The structure of the 8-week Mindfulness Based Living Course.
+The structure of the 8-week Mindfulness Course.
 Mindfulness at work research.
 An introduction to some of the practices we will use.
 This short session also gives you the opportunity to see the facilitator in action and to ask any questions you may have.

-A Day of Mindfulness
+A Day of Meditation

-The day of mindfulness is typically included as a follow up to the MBLC (although it is often presented as a stand alone module), which allows the participant to experience a longer period of practice away from the work environment and is generally from 10am to 4pm.
+The day of meditation is typically included as a follow up to the 8-week course (although it is often presented as a stand alone module), which allows the participant to deepen their practice further and is generally from 10am to 4pm.

 Post Course Practice and Support